intelligent-soft-robots/o80/readme.md

 # Overview

 o80 (pronounced 'oh eighty') is a tool for synchronizing processes while organizing exchange of information between them.
-The information exchanged are commands for computing (robotic) desired states and observations.
+The information exchanged are commands for computing (robotic) desired states and observations, where state and observation are user class (and o80 classes are templated over them).

 Here is a basic usage of o80, using python: